 Argentina is a land of horses and many of the natives spend their whole life on horseback.
-In this unique country you will be able to explore the vast beauty of its varied and impressive landscapes and discover its real spirit.
-Ride across the Andes Mountains of Northwest Argentina the way it was done in Colonial times, whilst keeping some of the luxuries of the 21st Century!
+Explore the vast beauty of varied and impressive landscapes and spend time with the local Calchaqui indians.
+Cross the Andes Mountains of Northwest Argentina the way it was done in Colonial times, whilst keeping a few comforts from the 21st Century!

 These are ancient Inca trails and the ideal setting for an unforgettable trip.
-This holiday will get you to places that you can only reach on horseback, places where you can see impressive landscapes and experience the diverse climates.
-Here there are tropical forests with crystal clear streams in the Lerma Valley, the Calchaquí desert with its multicoloured mountains and the Cafayate Creek and its water and wind eroded hills.
-Your hosts designed these trail rides to show this breathtaking contrast.
+This holiday will get you to places that you can only reach on horseback: from tropical forests with crystal clear streams in the Lerma Valley, through the Calchaquí desert with its multicoloured mountains and to the Cafayate Creek and its water and wind eroded hills.
+These trail rides have been designed to show the breath-taking contrast in the landscapes divided by the Dead Lion (Puma) Mountain Range.

-Groups go up to 3000 mts.
-(9000 feet) where the forest changes to high altitude grassland.
+We ride up to 3,000 mts.
+(9,000 feet) where the forest changes to high altitude grassland.
 This is the homeland of the Andean condor.
 As the sun sets, the spectacular stars of the southern hemisphere will cover the sky.
-Relax at the camp with its peaceful atmosphere and enjoy the campfire as it lightens up the darkness of the night and you share a cup of coffee, tea or mate.
+Relax at the camp with its peaceful atmosphere and enjoy the campfire as it lightens up the darkness of the night and you share a cup of coffee, tea or mate (12 day itinerary).
 All this creates the ideal ambience to feel the timeless spirit of nature and make new friends.
 All along the trail, you have a chance to absorb from the locals, heirs of the ancient Incas, some of the culture still alive high up in the mountains.
-Your hosts' long experience in riding tours guarantee an unforgettable vacation.

 The horses are the core of this riding program.
 It is suitable for riders who are fit and capable at walk, trot and canter.
-You will ride the horses at all gaits whilst you immerse yourselves in nature for a few days, enjoy camping activities and make new friends.
+Novices and less confident riders can be accommodated with prior arrangement.
 A great option to enjoy riding while leaving behind the stressful city life…

-This is either a nine day/eight night adventure which includes six full riding days or a twelve day/eleven night adventure including nine full riding days.
+This is either a nine day/eight night adventure which includes six full riding days and a bed each night or a twelve day/eleven night adventure including nine full riding days.

 Read David LO Smith's personal account of this trip.